To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Read Review | Read Review | Read Review |

 An infestation of fleas can cause a lot of discomfort for your dog, resulting in significant health problems.
 Additionally, fleas can take over your home and be extremely difficult to eradicate.
 They can even cause skin issues for you and the rest of your family.
-As for ticks, if your dog steps one paw outside, then you’ll want to make sure you’re proactive in understanding the various preventative options.
-Ticks can cause infectious diseases that can enter the bloodstream, so it’s good to search yourself and your pets for ticks after any outdoor activity.
-Flea and tick preventative treatments can reduce the headaches associated with eliminating pesky critters from your home and dog.
-Learn more about your options in our flea and tick prevention reviews, including topical oils, collars, sprays, shampoos, dips, and more.
+Ticks can cause infectious diseases that can enter the bloodstream, including Rocky Mountain Spotted Fever.
+That’s why flea and tick preventative treatments can reduce the headaches associated with eliminating pesky critters from your home and dog.
+I’ll share the best options in this flea and tick prevention reviews, including topical oils, collars, sprays, shampoos, dips, and more.

 Tick prevention comes in two types: